YangShuting/node-api-gateway-template/README.md

 ## Pre requirements
 * install Docker
 * install Node.js (better with nvm)
-* configure api.test.com on your etc/hosts pointing to the VM IP running Docker
+* configure api.test.com on your etc/hosts pointing to the VM IP where Docker is running
 * npm install -g jasmine-node (if you want to execute automated tests)

+## UI
+Module [simonedesordi/test-app-ops](https://github.com/simonedesordi/test-app-ops) also contains a simple HTML UI useful to call API URIs with simple clicks.
+Just open http://www.test.com/ on a browser window.

 ## Useful commands